slimm609/checksec/README.md

 **Kernel Test in Json**

-	$ checksec.sh --format json --kernel
+	$ checksec.sh --output json --kernel
  	{ "kernel": { "KernelConfig":"/boot/config-3.11-2-amd64","gcc_stack_protector":"yes","strict_user_copy_check":"no","ro_kernel_data":"yes","restrict_dev_mem_access":"yes","restrict_dev_kmem_access":"no" },{ "grsecurity_config":"no" },{ "kernheap_config":"no" } }

 Warning
 -------

-Due to the original structure of the script the **--format** argument should be placed first on the command line arguments.
+Due to the original structure of the script the **--output** argument should be placed first on the command line arguments.
 Doing differently would require really big changes in the code.